Skip to content

 Control Bus

 The control bus consists of various single lines.
 These lines are used to communicate the timing and control signals.
-These signals synchronize the subsystems and also known as synchronization signals.
+These signals synchronize the subsystems and are also known as synchronization signals.

-These control lines may be address latch enable (ALE), memory read, memory write, I/O read, I/O write, interrupt acknowledges and other control signals as per the processor design.
+These control lines may be address latch enable (ALE), memory read, memory write, I/O read, I/O write, interrupt acknowledges, and other control signals as per the processor design.

 System buses in computer structure architecture